 In March, they held an annual conference, bringing together church leaders — all men — from around the world.
 Afterward, the church issued a statement that one of the visiting pastors, a man from Washington state, died of COVID-19.

-In an April podcast, MacArthur talked about “one couple in our church in the Spanish ministry who actually got the coronavirus.”
+, MacArthur talked about “one couple in our church in the Spanish ministry who actually got the coronavirus.”
 But by the end of the summer, that story had changed.
 In an Aug.
 30 sermon, MacArthur said, “We’ve all been suspicious of the fact that we’ve been meeting for weeks and weeks and weeks.
 We don’t know anyone who’s ill.
 Nobody in our congregation’s ever been to the hospital with this.”

 Why the change of heart?